gvieralopez/pyFlowDroid/README.md

 To analyze an .apk file with the default pyflowdroid setup, just run:

 ```
-python -m pyflowdroid analyze path/to/file.apk
+$ python -m pyflowdroid analyze path/to/file.apk
 ```

 Similarly, you can perform a flow analysis on all the apks inside a folder:

 ```
-python -m pyflowdroid analyze path/to/folder/
+$ python -m pyflowdroid analyze path/to/folder/
 ```

-This should show a report like the following:
+This should store raw FlowDroid logs for each analyzed apk and then show a general report like the following:

 ```
 ################################################################################